General formulation of an analytic, Lipschitz continuous control allocation for thrust-vectored controlled rigid-bodies: Problem Description

 This result is particularly useful in the case some actuators can be oriented only in one degree of freedom.
-For instance if only the elevation $\alpha_i$ can be modified and the azimuth is $\beta_i=0,$ this translates into the constraint $ [0\,\,\, 1\,\,\,0]\, F_i = 0. \Box$ \\ \textbf{Remark 2 -} In some cases we might be interested in controlling the generation of forces and torques only along certain direction and the effect in others is not of interest.
-To tackle this case we introduce the matrix $P \in \mathbb{R}^{6 \times l}$ as a basis for the subspace in which we are interested to generate our torques/forces.
-For instance in the case of a vessel for which we are interested in generating forces and torques only on the x-y plane, $l = 3$ and $ P$ is
+For instance if only the elevation $\alpha_i$ can be modified and the azimuth is $\beta_i=0,$ this translates into the constraint $ [0\,\,\, 1\,\,\,0]\, F_i = 0. \Box$ \\

+\textbf{Remark 2 -} In some cases one might be interested in controlling the generation of forces and torques only along certain direction and the effect in others is not of interest.
+To tackle this case, a matrix $P \in \mathbb{R}^{6 \times l}$ can be used as a basis for the subspace in which the torques/forces needs to be generated.
+For instance in the case of a vessel for which the forces and torques of interest are only on the x-y plane, $l = 3$ and $ P$ is

 where $e_i \in \mathbb{R}^6$ is the $i^{th}$ vector of the canonical basis.
-The matrix $P$ can be then used to ``cancel'' the lines of \eqref{eq:extendedMap} we are not interested obtaining $P^T \tau = P^T M F.$ Accordingly, in this case, the optimal solution of the CAP is
+The matrix $P$ can be then used to ``cancel'' the unnecessary lines of \eqref{eq:extendedMap} obtaining $P^T \tau = P^T M F.$ Accordingly, in this case, the optimal solution of the CAP is